ElMantos/posts-dashboard/README.md

 # Error handling

-- API error handling is done with the help of react-query hooks, rendering component level errors if they occure
+- API error handling is done with the help of react-query hooks, rendering component level errors if they occur
 - HOC `withModuledErrorBoundary` prevents application from breaking if any single feature encounters error.
 Other features should keep working as intended

-# Some other improvements could be made...
+# Some other improvements to dev experience could be made...

 - standardised eslint and prettier rules
 - added pre-commit hooks to run code linter/tests